Esri/arcgis-maps-sdk-kotlin-toolkit/microapps/SceneViewAnalysisOverlayApp/README.md

 # SceneView Analysis Overlay Micro-app

-This micro-app demonstrates the use of `AnalysisOverlayCollection` to display spatial analysis results with a composable `SceneView`.
+This micro-app demonstrates the use of composable `SceneView's` `analysisOverlays` parameter to display spatial analysis results.

 ![Screenshot](screenshot.png)